Marathon-fan/newTech/SMACK/Ansible/practice/readme.md

 ```

 **task**
-At a basic level, a task is nothing more than a call to an ansible module (see Working With Modules).
+At a basic level, a task is nothing more than a call to an ansible module.
 Each playbook is composed of one or more 'plays' in a list.
 The goal of a play is to map a group of hosts to some tasks.

 **handler**